-Win32 Disk Imager can be used to write Image ISO to USB drives, burn an IMG to USB, create backups, duplicate or clone a USB flash drive and more.
+Win32 Disk Imager is a tool that can be used to write Image ISO to USB drives, burn an IMG to USB, create backups, duplicate or clone a USB flash drive and more.
 This free disk imaging and cloning tool used to write raw disk images to a USB drive from Windows.
 As you might have guessed, this utility can also create a backup disk image of a flash drive.
 You can then use the backup image to clone a new USB drive or restore the original drive.

 This Open Source application allows users to create, write, and read disk image files to and from removable storage devices, such as USB drives and SD cards.
 It is primarily designed for Windows operating systems, hence the "Win32" in its name.
 Win32 Disk Imager might be used for tasks such as creating backup images of SD cards used in Raspberry Pi projects or flashing operating system images onto bootable USB drives.